Key research areas

 - Sustaining urban and regional communities and environments

 - Critical development studies

 Transforming cities: city lives, city natures, city politics

 Besides dominating the pattern of human settlement, cities are dynamic spaces which both mirror and mould social, cultural, political-economic and environmental processes.
 Research on this theme explores the transforming nature of urban spaces, places, politics and practices and the importance of the urban in contemporary transformations of governance, everyday residential life and human/non-human relations.

 We live in uncertain times when communities are confronting an environmental future shaped by anthropogenic climate change, and when economic foundations are being shaken.
 CURS researchers are working on projects to better understand this current context and to shape future pathways.

-- Geographies of belonging
+- Vegan Geographies